GSA/digitalgov.gov/content/resources/how-to-get-your-open-data-on-data-gov.md

 Agencies must provide a human readable Public Data Listing at _agency.gov/_data and a machine readable listing, as a standalone JSON file on the agency’s website at _agency.gov_/data.json.
 This data.json file is what gets harvested to the Data.gov catalog.

-Federal agencies that do not have a platform to inventory their metadata can make use of a free service hosted by Data.gov called inventory.data.gov (see the [}}">separate guide)]({{< link ).
+Federal agencies that do not have a platform to inventory their metadata can make use of a free service hosted by Data.gov called inventory.data.gov (see the separate guide).
 Contact the Data.gov team via email if you’re interested in using this service.

 You can find more information about what is required by the policy in the [Data Catalog Requirements](https://project-open-data.cio.gov/catalog/) for Project Open Data, but the requirements relevant to Data.gov are outlined here: